bravebeaver2019/presence-system/README.md

 * security not considered

-* dates are considered in UTZ for easiness
+* dates are considered in UTC for easiness, however more test with corner cases should be done to check everything works fine

 * added a script under utils/sendScan.sh to send a simple json scan object to the capture layer